 4. Pushdown Ads

-Pushdown ads don’t expand in size, it loads as a teaser on the webpage, and on click, tap, or hover, the ad pushes the content of the web page to reveal a larger ad creative.
+Pushdown ads don’t expand in size; it loads as a teaser on the webpage, and on click, tap, or hover, the ad pushes the web page’s content to reveal a larger ad creative.
 These ads support a variety of engaging creatives that don’t hide the content, thus getting more views than overlaying ad units.

 Demand: Medium.
 The format is new yet gaining traction as it resembles a traditional leaderboard.